NixTS/ml-mildew-detection-in-cherry-leaves/README.md

 The project was started by navigating to the [template](https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves) provided and clicking 'Use this template'.
 Under Repository name I input "ml-mildew-detection-in-cherry-leaves" and checked the 'Include all branches' checkbox.

 I am using [GitPod](https://www.gitpod.io/), and i am logged in with my "GitHub" credentials.
 After logging in, i navigated to the *Dashboard*, under *Workspaces* i selected *New Workspace*.
 I type in the repositories name and select *ml-mildew-detection-in-cherry-leaves* from the dropdown menu.
 In the second dropdown menu i select *VS Code ...
 Editor - Browser* to start the VS Code editor in my browser.
-After pressing *Continue* the workspace loads up and starts VS Code as expected.
+After pressing *Continue* the workspace loads up and starts VS Code in my browser as expected.

 The following command were used in the terminal to ensure version control: